 Writing is an act of discovery.
 Join this group of women writers and give yourself the space you need to dive into words.
 We’ll spend the week writing, sharing our writing, discussing challenges with craft, and connecting with other women who write memoir.
 During group meetings we will also look at examples from successful memoirs and discuss how they can be jumping off points for our own writing.
 I will meet with and provide individual feedback to each student.
 Come prepared to immerse yourself in your writing life with other women who write.

-Register.
-For more information, please feel free to email me at katehopper [at] msn [dot] com.
+For information about the retreat and facilities, click here.
+For any questions for me, please feel free to email me at katehopper [at] msn [dot] com.